 Background and principles of Physical Education and sports.
 Study of the aims and objectives of modern physical education with a view toward development of basic philosophy and background for professional education.
-Field trips may be required.

 110. Intramural Leadership

 Instruction and practical experience in the organization and administration of the intramural sports program.
 Students will be required to coordinate and supervise an activity within the college program.